 My first book, From Jars to the Stars, the story of how Ball Aerospace, evolved from an Indiana jar company and a group of students in a University of Colorado basement, managed to blast a sizable crater in the comet 9P/Tempel 1.
 It won the Colorado Book Award for History in 2012.

 I formerly covered science and the environment for the Daily Camera in Boulder, Colorado, and have taught narrative nonfiction at the University of Colorado.
 I have been a Ted Scripps Fellowship in Environmental Journalism at CU, focusing on energy and climate change issues.
-I did a TEDxMileHigh talk about three very rich dudes and the legends surrounding their rise.
+I did a TEDxMileHigh talk about three very rich men and the legends surrounding their rise.
 One of the legends was entirely false, I found.

-When not writing, I serve as sous chef and chauffeur to two teenage daughters, play soccer, and allow myself to be bullied by a puggle I outweigh by a factor of seven.
+When not writing, I play soccer, ski, mountain bike, read, parent, and allow myself to be bullied by an aged puggle I outweigh by a factor of seven.